What Is Bitcoin?

 Bit Gold

-Like b-money, it was never further developed.
-Bit Gold’s similarities to Bitcoin have, however, cemented its place as the “precursor to Bitcoin.”
+It, like b-money, was never developed further.
+However, Bit Gold’s parallels to Bitcoin have reinforced its status as the “precursor to Bitcoin.”

 How are new bitcoins created?